sigstore/fulcio/docs/oid-info.md

 ### 1.3.6.1.4.1.57264.1.1 | Issuer

-This contains the `iss` claim from the OIDC Identity Token that was presented at the time the code signing certificate was requested to be created.
+This contains the issuer of the OpenID Connect Token that was presented at the time the code signing certificate was requested to be created.
+This corresponds to the `iss` claim for non-federated tokens.

 This claim is the URI of the OIDC Identity Provider that digitally signed the identity token.
 For example: `https://oidc-issuer.com`.